-2019/20 - Completion of design, appointment of a contractor, begin construction 2020/21 - Completion of project construction works and initial commencement of build out and occupation
+2020/21 - Completion of design, appointment of a contractor, begin construction 2021/22 - Completion of project construction works and initial commencement of build out and occupation

-The amount of LGF funding being sought is $\pm 3.7m$ - this would deliver all of the outputs detailed in Section 1.6 Project Summary.
+The amount of LGF funding being sought is £1.5185m - Medway has committed to matching this as set out above, and this total fund would deliver all of the outputs detailed in Section 1.6 Project Summary.

-There is potential for flexibility in the spend profile over the 2 years; the design for the works could begin before the Local Development order is adopted, so the works delivery programme could be brought forward sooner.
-Whilst there would be an element of risk in bringing forward design in advance of the Local Development Order, it is considered to be low risk as the Masterplan for the entire site is due to be adopted in March 2019.
+There is potential for flexibility in the spend profile over the 2 years; the design for the works is beginning before the Local Development Order is adopted, so the works delivery programme could be brought forward sooner, on the basis that self-certification is sought soon after the adoption of the LDO.
+Whilst there would be an element of risk in bringing forward design in advance of the Local Development Order, it is considered to be low risk as the Masterplan for the entire site was adopted in March 2019 and sets clear design principles for the site.
 As long as the designs prepared are in line with the Masterplan there should be no issues in obtaining the required planning consent.
-The spend profile may also be influenced by any delays experienced with the planned adoption of the Innovation Park Medway Masterplan, and a Local Development Order.
+The spend profile may also be influenced by any delays experienced with the planned adoption of the Innovation Park Medway Local Development Order.

 There is no flexibility in the amount of LGF funding being sought.
 A reduction in the amount of funding would result in some of the outputs not being delivered at this time.
 This would result in the site being re-visited at a later date, at additional cost, to re-dig the same area to install the remaining outputs.
-This would lead to significantly higher costs, and would ultimately reduce the value for money offered by the project.
+This would lead to significantly higher costs and would ultimately reduce the value for money offered by the project.

-LGF2 funding has also been received in order to undertake the enabling works required to release the Innovation Park Medway site for development, and these outputs need to be delivered before the LGF3 development can begin.
+LGF2 funding has also been received in order to undertake the enabling works required to release the Innovation Park Medway site for development, and these outputs need to be delivered before the LGF3 and LGF3b development can begin.

 As part of the project street lighting will be installed.
 Maintenance of these lights will need to be covered through future years' revenue budgets.
 The proposed public realm and green spaces will also incur maintenance costs in future years.
-It is possible that these costs could be met via a maintenance charge agreement with future tenants.
+Maintenance and running costs will be covered by the service charges levied on tenants, as approved by Cabinet and Full Council in June/July 2019 respectively.